JT8D-17/XLua-Utils-for-X-Plane/Documentation/Developer_Reference.md

 <a name="4"></a>
 ### 4 Preferences

-XLua Utils can store configuration data for itself and any utility implemented as a submodule in a preferences file.
-This file is located in the _"xlua_utils"_ folder by default and named _"preferences.cfg"_.
+XLuaUtils can store configuration data for itself and any utility implemented as a submodule in a preferences file.
+This file is located in the _"XLuaUtils"_ folder by default and named _"preferences.cfg"_.
 Configuring a module to use the preferences handling system and interacting with a preferences file and table is explained below.

 #### 4.1 Preferences Table Format

-Preferences information for XLua Utils or any of its submodules is stored in specifically structured Lua tables.
+Preferences information for XLuaUtils or any of its submodules is stored in specifically structured Lua tables.
 Any submodule wishing to use the preferences system must use a table configured as per the following example.
-Note that, as of XLua 1.1 (or higher), a preference table has to be defined as local and are contrained to the XLua Utils submodule in which they are declared.
+Note that, as of XLua 1.1 (or higher), a preference table has to be defined as local and are contrained to the XLuaUtils submodule in which they are declared.

 	local MyConfigTable = {
 	{"EXAMPLE"}, -- A unique identifier string indicating the owner of values stored in the perferences file.